mlvahsen/SchoenoplectusGermination/README.md

 ```
 The main script to run the hierarchical models is Vahsen_etal_script.R.
 This script needs to be run to generate the coda objects (*i.e.* generated samples from the Bayesian models) necessary to create figures 2-6 and S1-S4 as well as to generate values that are in tables 1 and S1.

-Code to generate reported means and credible intervals is at the end of the code for the related figure.
+Code to generate reported means and credible intervals in text is at the end of the code for the related figure.